armbian/documentation/docs/Community_IRC.md

     - Allows to search for Issues and Task on [Jira](https://armbian.atlassian.net/projects/AR/issues)
         - If you know the actual task id simply write it to the channel and the bot will look it up.
 Like `AR-123`
         - Search issue by keyword/s in the summary.
 Like `,searchissue Allwinner H6`
-          > Take note of the `,`.
-Will output up to three results
+          Take note of the `,`.
+Will output up to three results.
     - Allows to query the Armbian apt repository
         - Search for package names with wildcards.
 Like `,package search linux-image*sunxi*`
         - Get info about a package like version and size. `,package info linux-image-current-sunxi`